-Welcome to Cedar and Beech classes
+Welcome to Cedar, Beech and Lime classes

 - Here is our Curriculum newsletter- summer